ruby-amqp/march_hare/README.md

 ## Supported JDK Versions

-The project is tested against OpenJDK 7, Oracle JDK 7 and is known to work well on OpenJDK 6 and Sun JDK 6.
+The project is tested against OpenJDK 8, Oracle JDK 8 and is known to work well on OpenJDK 7 and Oracle JDK 7.

 ## Change Log